Never connect the charging cable when there is a risk of lightning.

 To avoid damage to the paint, e.g. in the event of high winds, position the charging handle's protective cover so that it does not touch the car.

 The charging cable's charging handle is fastened/locked in, and charging starts within 5 seconds.
+When charging has started, the LED lamp in the charging input socket flashes with a green glow.
 The driver display shows the remaining estimated charging time or whether charging is not working as intended.
 Read more in the section "Charge status".

 Battery charging can be interrupted for a while if the car is unlocked:

-- and the door is opened - charging restarts within 2 minutes.
+- and the door is opened - charging restarts within a few minutes.

 - without the door being opened - the car is relocked automatically.
 Charging restarts after 1 minute.